Published December 19, 2023 • Updated November 10, 2025

 Reviewed by Julie Miller, BA in Language Arts, Editorial Lead, Dr. Killigan’s

 TL;DR: See how Dr. Killigan’s plant-based pest control solutions use nature’s medicine for pest control—active ingredients that power our control solutions like soybean, clove, cinnamon, peppermint and rosemary oils—to repel, deter and eliminate pests.
-We break down the pest control spray ingredients behind Six Feet Under Plant-Powered Insect Spray, Dust to Dust Plant-Powered Insect Powder, Sweet Surrender Fruit Fly Trap and Cedar Planks Clothes Moth Repellent to show how natural oil insect repellents deliver effective, non-toxic results.
+We break down the pest control spray ingredients behind Six Feet Under, Dust to Dust, Sweet Surrender and Cedar Planks to show how natural oil insect repellents deliver effective, non-toxic results.

-Have you ever paused to consider what's really in the pest control products you use around your home?
-If you’re concerned about the safety of your family and pets, you're not alone.
-At Dr. Killigan's, we believe that nature offers the best solutions, and we're committed to utilizing these gifts in our fight against pests.
+Have you ever paused to consider what’s really in the pest control products you use around your home?
+If you’re concerned about the safety of your family and pets, you’re not alone.
+At Dr. Killigan’s, we believe nature offers the best solutions and we’re devoted to using its gifts in our fight against pests.

 1. Soybean oil: A robust, natural insecticide